Supreme Court pick meets with Dems as GOP applies pressure

 WASHINGTON (AP) — Republicans and conservative groups stepped up their campaign to secure confirmation of President Donald Trump's Supreme Court nominee as the federal judge courted two Senate Democrats crucial to his winning a seat on the high court.

-Judge Neil Gorsuch was scheduled to meet on Monday with California Sen. Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, and Montana Sen. Jon Tester, a Democrat running for re-election in a state that Trump won handily.
+Judge Neil Gorsuch met Monday with California Sen. Dianne Feinstein, the top Democrat on the Senate Judiciary Committee, and Montana Sen. Jon Tester, a Democrat running for re-election in a state that Trump won handily.
 Unlike some Senate Democrats who have already said they will oppose Trump's nominee, both have said they will wait to decide.

+After his meeting with Gorsuch, Tester said the two talked about corporations' involvement in elections, the environment and women's health, among other issues.
+He said he is "open" to supporting Gorsuch.

+"I would encourage all of my fellow senators to meet with him and give him a fair shake.
+He deserves that," Tester said.

+Feinstein did not comment after her meeting, but she said last week that she wanted to take time to consider his record.

+"We need time to do our work so that we can make a decision and make remarks that will stand the test of time, and not be cheap shots, or bad or rushed," Feinstein said.
+"Because this is a lifetime appointment, this is as big as it gets."

-Senate Minority Leader Chuck Schumer has said Trump's nominee must be able to win support from 60 of the Senate's 100 members.
+Senate Minority Leader Chuck Schumer, D-N.Y., who will meet with Gorsuch on Tuesday, has said Trump's nominee must be able to win support from 60 of the Senate's 100 members.
 Republicans have a 52-48 majority, so Senate Majority Leader Mitch McConnell will need the support of at least eight Democrats to confirm him easily.
 In an effort to win those votes, the Senate GOP's campaign arm, the National Republican Senatorial Committee, is running three ads to pressure certain Democrats to vote for him.

 Separate ads target Wisconsin Sen. Tammy Baldwin and Indiana Sen. Joe Donnelly in their home states, asking voters to tell their senators to put state and country ahead of their party.
 Both are running for re-election next year in states won by Trump.